top of page

 • Battery inverter circuits and charge controller pathways

-• ATS or backup load panel wiring
+• Automatic transfer switch (ATS) or backup load panel wiring

-• AC-coupled or DC-coupled configurations
+• AC-coupled or DC-coupled system configuration

 Common Mistakes in Solar Three-Line Diagrams